Norwegian Wood

 made them follow him.
 He knew how to stand at the head of the pack,

-to assess the situation, to give precise and tactful instructions that
+to assess the situation, to give precise and tactful instructions

 others would obey.
 Above his head hung an aura that revealed his

-powers like an angel's halo, the mere sight of which would inspire awe
+powers like an angel's halo, the mere sight of which would inspire

 in people for this superior being.
 Which is why it shocked everyone

-that Nagasawa chose me, a person with no distinctive qualities, to be
+that Nagasawa chose me, a person with no distinctive qualities, to

 his special friend.
 People I hardly knew treated me with a certain

-respect because of it, but what they did not seem to realize was that
+respect because of it, but what they did not seem to realize was

 the reason for my having been chosen was a simple one, namely that I